Special Coordinator, Justine Braithwaite

 Mr Lomaloma finished his military career in 1990 to join the Fiji Civil Service, serving in the Ministries of Finance, Regional Development and Multi-Ethnic Affairs, Home Affairs and Fijian Affairs.
 He is a graduate of the Malaysian Armed Forces Staff College.

-Commander Osbourne is responsible for the RAMSI Participating Police Force whose roles are supporting and assisting the Royal Solomon Island Police Force (RSIPF) to uphold law and order within Solomon Islands.
-As part of his role, Commander Osbourne also serves as the Deputy Commissioner of the Royal Solomon Islands Police Force.
+Commander Harrigan is responsible for the RAMSI Participating Police Force whose role is to support and assist the Royal Solomon Island Police Force (RSIPF) through building RSIPF capabilities, especially in leadership development, public order management and the crucial logistics, human resources and administrative functions needed to support front-line officers.
+As part of his role, Commander Harrigan also serves as the Deputy Commissioner of the Royal Solomon Islands Police Force.